nishantjain8920/practice3/README.md

 # practice3
-This is a third repository
+This is a third repository.
+author-Coder